 Builders love earthbag because it uses local, natural materials and because it can be built without either power tools or a lot of fussy details.
-It also is exciting to see immediate walls rising without pre-forming blocks or forms.
+It also is exciting to see immediate walls rising without pre-forming blocks or using heavy forms.
 The type of builder who likes to build without a complicated process also doesn't like complex planning and plans.

 With new details resilient CE (contained earth) on gravel bag foundations can predictably survive in low risk areas if strongly cohesive soil fill is available.
 The details included in this system of reinforcement do not need extensive pre-planning.
 Most reinforcement is inserted into walls, including stronger corners with connected rebar, and lintels that connect upper to lower rebar.
-The corner reinforcement now uses foundation weight to stabilize upper walls.